The Best Security Systems for the Deaf in 2024

 Control Panel

 The control panel is where the magic happens.
 Everything in your security system runs through the control panel, which is often mounted on the wall beside a main entrance.
 The control panel allows you to arm and disarm your home’s security, communicate with the monitoring center, and program equipment on your system.
-Multiple control panels can be installed in large or multi-level homes to ensure that it’s never too far away.
+Multiple control panels can be installed in large or multilevel homes to ensure that one is never too far away.

 Cameras